-If you were arrested in Seattle for DUI or Physical Control, you should consult with a Seattle DUI Lawyer as soon as possible.
+Seattle DUI Attorney – If you were arrested in Seattle for DUI or Physical Control, you should consult with a Seattle DUI Attorney as soon as possible.
 You should not risk going to your first court appearance without an experienced Seattle DUI attorney at your side.
 Typically, you will be required to appear in court within hours of your arrest.
 At this hearing, you will be advised of the charges against you and of your rights.
 You will be asked to enter a plea; then the court will impose conditions of your release.

 The judge may release you on your Personal Recognizance (PR) with certain conditions you must keep in order to remain out of custody.
 Or, the judge may also have you taken into custody until you post a certain amount of bail (or a bond) to secure your release.
 Seattle prosecutors often ask the judges to set high bail amounts so that the accused is taken into custody until the bail is posted.
 We have successfully convinced judges not to require bail but to “PR” our clients instead.

 Typically, the prosecutors in Seattle also ask the court to impose onerous pretrial release conditions such as: